AI at CSU

 Who Should Attend?

-This symposium is open to faculty, administrators, students, researchers and industry professionals interested in the intersection of AI and education.
+This symposium is open to faculty, administrators, students, researchers and professionals interested in the intersection of AI and education.
 Whether you're curious about AI’s potential or actively incorporating it into your work, there’s something for everyone.

 Keynote